Assam Legislative Assembly

 The Assam Legislative Assembly is the unicameral legislature of the Indian state of Assam.
 It is housed in Dispur, the capital city of Assam, geographically situated in present Western Assam region.
 The Legislative Assembly comprises 126 Members of Legislative Assembly, directly elected from single-seat constituencies.
 Its term is five years, unless sooner dissolved.
+The presiding officer of the Assembly is the Speaker, currently Biswajit Daimary.

+Members of the Assembly are directly elected by the people of Assam through elections held every five years, unless the Assembly is dissolved earlier.
+The current Assembly was elected in April–May 2021, and the next election is scheduled for 2026.
+The Assembly plays a key role in law-making for the state, handling crucial matters such as state budgets, development policies, and local governance.
+It has the authority to legislate on issues specified under the State and Concurrent Lists of the Constitution of India.

+The Assembly functions through various committees that handle specific issues, including the budget, public accounts, and legislative procedures.
+The Chief Minister, who is the leader of the majority party in the Assembly, holds executive powers and is the head of the state government.
+The current Chief Minister is Himanta Biswa Sarma from the BJP, who has been in office since May 2021.

+The 2021 election was the BJP securing a simple victory, while the INC emerged as the main opposition party, alongside its allies such as the AIUDF and BPF.

 History

 According to provisions of the Government of India Act 1935, a bicameral legislature of Assam province came into existence in 1937.
 After the Government of India Act 1935 was passed, it paved the way for the formation of Assam Legislative Assembly, and became a bicameral legislature.
 The strength of the House was 108, where all the members were elected.
 The Legislative Council (Upper House) was not less than 21 and not more than 22 members.

 The first sitting of its lower house, the Assam Legislative Assembly, took place on 7 April 1937 in the Assembly Chamber at Shillong.
 Shillong was the capital of the composite State of Assam.
 It had a strength of 108 members.

 However, the strength of the Assembly was reduced to 71 after the partition of India.
 After Indian independence in 1947, the Assam Legislative Council was abolished and the Assam Legislative Assembly became unicameral.

 In the years that followed, Assam was truncated to several smaller states.
 And over the years, with the changing geographical boundaries and increase in population, the strength of members has changed from 108 in 1952–57 to 114 in 1967-72 (the third Assembly) and by 1972-78 (the fifth Assembly) it had a strength of 126 members.